777beyza/Color-Flipper/README.md

 # Color-Flipper
- push the button, get a new color
+ push the button and get a new different color each time. this may help you to find pretty color codes for your projects.